 A major portion of total compensation is placed at risk through annual and long-term incentives.
-As a result of a decline in 2008 profitability, bonuses linked to profitability were not paid.
-As noted below, discretionary bonuses were paid to Named Executive Officers (as defined herein).
+As noted below, discretionary bonuses were paid to the Named Executive Officers.
 The combination of incentives is designed to balance annual operating objectives and Company earnings performance with longer-term stockholder value creation.